eigentaylor/eigentaylor.github.io/_posts/2026-04-11-approval-only.md

 If you had just stayed home, $B$ would have won and you would have gotten a candidate you scored a genuine 3 out of 5.
 But your vote pushed $A$ over the top, and now you got a candidate you scored a 0 out of 5.
 Despite clearly signaling that you would still prefer $B$ over $C$, your ballot was weaponized against you to change the outcome from $B$ to $C$.
 If $A$ was completely nonviable, why were they put into the runoff at all, over your viable backup $B$?

 This data also gives $B$ supporters good reason to be upset.
 The numbers clearly show a strong consensus for $B$ over any other option, but $B$ still lost.
 This result is not indefensible, but it is also extremely worrying.
-It becomes extremely obvious that the $A$ supporters who would have preferred $B$ over $C$ were screwed over by the system.
+It becomes transparent that the $A$ supporters who would have preferred $B$ over $C$ were screwed over by the system.

 These failures are generally assumed to be much rarer in STAR and Condorcet than RCV, but only Approval (and Choose-one) completely avoid them: in Approval, voting sincerely can never hurt your preferred outcome, and your single vote can only ever help elect someone you *actually vote for*.
 Which sounds so obvious that it shouldn't even need to be stated, but it's true.
 This is one way in which complexity and expressiveness in a voting system can actually make it less safe to vote.